The Last Spritz

 Old Spice Original

 We are talking about the actual Old Spice cologne in the white bottle, not the body spray.
-The 1937 composition is still in production: orange, clove, cinnamon, and vanilla over a vetiver-cedar base.
+The 1937 composition is still in production: orange and star anise up top, cinnamon and carnation and pimento through the heart, and a benzoin-musk-vanilla-tonka-cedar base.
 At twelve to fifteen dollars, it remains one of the most honest classic compositions still on a shelf.

 Aramis

 Aramis launched in 1965 and is still in production at thirty to forty dollars, which is absurd given the composition.
-Bernard Chant built it around leather, oakmoss, patchouli, and clove in a chypre structure that smells genuinely refined when worn correctly.
+Bernard Chant built it around patchouli and orris in the heart over a leather-oakmoss-musk-sandalwood base, in a chypre structure that smells genuinely refined when worn correctly.
 The mistake people make is over-applying it.

 What to avoid